opencog/atomspace/Design-Notes-C.md

 					(Variable "$Q")
 					(Variable "$A")))))
 ```
-The `AndLink` says that there are two premises, to be combined.
+As before, the `AndLink` says that there are two premises, to be
+combined.
+The `LocalQuoteLink` says that each each `Lambda` is a
+literal, and not to be interpreted, run or executed.

+The `PutLink` is interesting: it is used to perform the actual
+beta-reduction required by function composition.
+Whatever it was that
+was `A` is substituted for `x` in the body of `Q`.
+The `PutLink` is
+*not* quoted: it is assembled (by the `RuleLink`) and then executed
+(so that it plugs `A` into `Q`.)

+Note that there are two distinct beta reductions in the above.
 The
-`LocalQuoteLink` says that each part is a literal, and not to be
-interpreted.
-The deluge of `Variables` are used to decompose the inputs
-into thier component parts.
-The `PutLink` is used to perform the actual
-beta-reduction: Whatever it was that was `A` is substituted for `x` in
-the body of `Q`.
-None of these are quoted: we want the `PutLink` to run,
-and do it's work.

-Note the dual use of `RuleLink`.
-In one place, it is used to represent
-the inference rule `Q(A(y)) |- P(x)->Q(x),x=A(y)` and in the other place
-to represent the axiom schema `P(x)->Q(x)`.
-One representation for two
-somewhat distinct concepts in proof theory.
-This risks muddle.

-Note that beta reduction appears twice in the above.
-The "obvious" one
-is the use of `PutLink` to assemble `Q(A(y))`.
-But before `PutLink` can
-be executed, it itself needs to be assembled.
-That is, all three
-variables "$vardecl-x", "$Q", "$A" have to be plugged in beforehand.
-This plugging is done by the `RewriteLink` base class.
-Adjustments made
-by `PrenexLink`, as needed.
+first plugs in for the variables "$vardecl-x", "$Q", "$A" to assemble
+the `PutLink`, and the second one is done by executing the `PutLink`
+itself.

+This is meant to illustrate that conclusions can be executable, in
+general.
+For example, for arithmetic, the inference rules might be for
+addition, subtraction, multiplication, division.
+The role of `PutLink`
+above is then taken by `PlusLink`, `MinusLink`, `TimesLink`,
+`DivideLink`.
+These are not just declarative elements, but are
+exectuable; executing `(Plus (Plus x 2) (Plus y 3))` results in the
+delta-reduction of the constants: `(Plus x y 5)`

+### Algebra as an axiomatic system
+The above presents one more recursive puzzle.
+How did we know that
+`(Plus (Plus x 2) (Plus y 3))` can be rewritten into `(Plus x y 5)`?
+Ah, well... five answers.

+The first answer is that the c++ class `PlusLink` actually implements
+c++ code to actually do this.
+It works, at least for simple expressions.

+The second answer is that, instead, we "should have" written some
+inference rules that capture the rules of delta-reduction on arithmetic
+expressions.

+The third answer was to write down the Peano arithmetic axioms in
+Atomese.
+This is an interesting theoretical distraction, but becomes a
+non-starter, if one also wants the reduction to be high-performance.

+The fourth answer is that "we could have" selected some Computer Algebra
+System (CAS) and wrapped it up in Atomese, so that whenever we called
+the c++ method `PlusLink::reduct()`, it would call into this CAS system
+to do its magic.
+These arguments promptly go sideways.
+One person says
+"oh use Maxima", and the next person makes a bold leap and says "use HOL
+or use Agda", the problem here being that HOL and Agda are not CAS
+systems, but are rather proof theoretic inference engines.
+The
+head-scratcher then turns into a question of how to discard the URE and
+plug Agda into it's place.
+This was discussed in an idle fashion, but
+not acted upon.
+A different suggestions that circulated was to use to
+turn the URE into a wrapper around the Uni Potsdam ASP solver.

+The fifth answer, the one I'm currently pursing, is to create
+sensorimotor agents capable of perceiving algebraic structures (seeing
+or sensing them), and then acting on them (the motor or manipulative
+part, which grabs a hold of axioms and rules, and manipulates them in a
+purposeful way.)
+Its an agent, because it distinguishes it's own self
+from the external world.
+The agent holds a model of the external world,
+representing what is "out there", and then manipulates the external
+world in conformance to inferences obtained by acting on it's world
+model.

+The current test case for this fifth answer is the `atomese-simd`
+project.
+Here, the "external world" is a GPU, and the design goal for
+the agent is to be able to take algebraic expressions like `(Plus x 2)`
+and have them run on the GPU.

+Don't be mislead: of course, one can just hard-code some code that does
+arithmetic on GPU's.
+That's easy.
+You can do that.
+You can ask Claude or
+ChatGPT to do it for you.
+They'll do it.
+The issue here is that you
+would then have to do this again for each new axiomatic system.
+First,
+for all kinds of different areas in mathematics.
+Next, for accounting
+and purchase order requistions.
+Finally for factory blue prints and
+excutive org charts.
+Yes, currently humans are asking LLM's to design
+each of these, but the designs are always human-guided.
+The goal of
+designing an axiomatic shape-rotator is to have the shape rotator
+perceive and manipulate any kind of axiomatic system, and not just the
+one for arithmetic ported to GPU's.

+But I digress...